avivnachman1/GoSeed/README.md

 Link: https://www.usenix.org/conference/fast20/presentation/nachman

 In order to compile and run the project you must have g++, boost and gurobi (we were using version 8.1.1).
+Running the compiled binary without any arguments will output the expected argument format.

 The Repositry Contains:
 1. A readme file.